amartins0/hackerrank_answers/README.md

 # hackerrank_answers
-Answers to Hackerrank problems.
-Respostas pra problemas do Hackerrank.
+Answers to Hackerrank problems in Python.

+Respostas pra problemas do Hackerrank em Python.